victorgarciaesgi/regle/docs/src/core-concepts/index.md

 ## `r$`

-If you’ve used Vuelidate before, useRegle behave similarly to `v$`.
+If you’ve used Vuelidate before, useRegle behaves similarly to `v$`.

 Regle is a reactive object containing various computed properties and methods that you can freely use based on your requirements.